Experts Opinion on Retrieving Medical Records Default Image

 Tips specific to the state of New Jersey:

-• Many hospitals in New Jersey require their own authorizations, which can typically be found online.
+• Many hospitals in New Jersey have their own authorizations that they require, which can typically be found online.
 Submitting the proper authorization will result in you getting the records in a timely manner.

 • A request for records must be responded to within 30 days, pursuant to New Jersey regulations.
 If the records are not provided in a timely manner and a lawsuit has been filed, then the records can be Subpoenaed.